aditya95-pixel/AWS-sem-prep/README.md

 # AWS Semester preparation

+## MCQS
+### Which AWS service is used to launch and manage virtual servers in the cloud?
+- Amazon EC2

+### What does the "R" stand for in the AWS service "Amazon RDS"?
+- Relational

+### Which AWS service can be used to distribute content globally and improve website performance?
+- Amazon CloudFront

+### What does the acronym "IAM" stand for in AWS?
+- Identity and Access Management

+### What AWS service is used to create and manage virtual private networks (VPNs) in the cloud?
+- Amazon VPC

+### Which AWS service can be used to automatically scale EC2 instances based on demand?
+- Amazon EC2 Auto Scaling

+### What is the purpose of AWS Lambda?
+- Running code without provisioning or managing servers

+### Which AWS service provides a scalable, fully managed NoSQL database?
+- Amazon DynamoDB

+### What AWS service can be used to monitor and gain insights into application performance?
+- AWS CloudWatch

+### Which AWS service can be used to manage and monitor containerized applications?
+- Amazon ECS (or Amazon EKS for Kubernetes)

+### What is the purpose of AWS CloudFront?
+- Delivering content to users with low latency from edge locations

+### What is the region in AWS?
+- A region is a geographical area or collection of data centers.

+### What does S3 stand for in AWS?
+- Simple Storage Service

+### How many types of storage classes does the S3 contain?
+- **6** (Standard, Intelligent-Tiering, Standard-IA, One Zone-IA, Glacier Instant Retrieval, Glacier Flexible Retrieval, Glacier Deep Archive, S3 Outposts)

+### Among all S3 storage classes, which storage class is used for data that is rarely accessed but requires rapid response when needed?
+- **S3 Standard-IA (Infrequent Access)**

+### In the VMware full virtualization model, the hypervisor is in Ring
+- **0**

+### A hypervisor recreates a hardware environment in which ____ operating systems are installed.
+- **virtual**

+### ______ is a cloud computing infrastructure that creates a development environment upon which applications may be built.
+- **Platform as a Service (PaaS)**

+### ______ cloud is one where the cloud has been organized to serve a common function or purpose.
+- **Community**

+### Cloud computing is a _____ system and it is necessarily unidirectional in nature.
+- **stateless**

 ## Mod 1
 ### 1. (a) Write two advantages of perceiving infrastructure as software in the Cloud environment rather than as hardware in the traditional IT environment.